Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Abstract

 \section{Abstract}

-Every smart home user interaction has an explicit or implicit goal.
-Existing home assistants easily achieve explicit goals, e.g., ``turn on the light''.
-In more natural communication, however, humans tend to describe \emph{implicit goals}.
-We can, for example, ask someone to ``make it cozy'' rather than describe the specific steps involved.
-Current systems struggle with this ambiguity since it requires them to relate vague intent to specific devices.
-We approach this problem of \emph{flexibly achieving user goals} from the perspective of general-purpose \emph{large language models} (LLMs) trained on gigantic corpora and adapted to downstream tasks with remarkable flexibility.
-We explore the use of LLMs for controlling devices and creating automation routines to meet the implicit goals of user commands.
-In a user-focused study, we find that LLMs can reason creatively to achieve challenging goals, while also revealing gaps that diminish their usefulness.
-We address these gaps with Sasha: a system for creative, goal-oriented reasoning in smart homes.
-Sasha responds to commands like ``make it cozy'' or ``help me sleep better'' by executing plans to achieve user goals---e.g., setting a mood with available devices, or devising automation routines.
-We demonstrate Sasha in a real smart home.
+Smart home assistants function best when user commands are direct and well-specified---e.g., ``turn on the kitchen light''---or when a hard-coded routine specifies the response.
+In more natural communication, however, human speech is unconstrained, often describing goals (e.g., ``make it cozy in here'' or ``help me save energy'') rather than indicating specific target devices and actions to take on those devices.
+Current systems fail to understand these under-specified commands since they cannot reason about devices and settings as they relate to human situations.
+We introduce large language models (LLMs) to this problem space, exploring their use for controlling devices and creating automation routines in response to under-specified user commands in smart homes.
+We empirically study the baseline quality and failure modes of LLM-created action plans with a survey of age-diverse users.
+We find that LLMs can reason creatively to achieve challenging goals, but they experience patterns of failure that diminish their usefulness.
+We address these gaps with Sasha, a smarter smart home assistant.
+Sasha responds to loosely-constrained commands like ``make it cozy'' or ``help me sleep better'' by executing plans to achieve user goals---e.g., setting a mood with available devices, or devising automation routines.
+We implement and evaluate Sasha in a hands-on user study, showing the capabilities and limitations of LLM-driven smart homes when faced with unconstrained user-generated scenarios.

 \ccsdesc[500]{Human-centered computing~Ubiquitous and mobile computing} \ccsdesc[300]{Human-centered computing~Ubiquitous and mobile computing systems and tools} \ccsdesc[100]{Human-centered computing~Empirical studies in ubiquitous and mobile computing}